eliassn/creamSocket-server/README.md

 # creamSocketServer
+##CreamSocketServer now supports notifications

-#if you are using typescript try adding the following line to your tsconfig.json file "moduleResolution": "NodeNext",
+###if you are using typescript try adding the following line to your tsconfig.json file "moduleResolution": "NodeNext",

 ```typescript
 import { CreamSocketServer } from 'creamsocket-server';